-However, when we look at the RAM and storage we can see why this PC is able to stay in the same price range as the others while having such high-end components.
-It only has 8 GB of DDR4 RAM, and no SSD, only a regular 1TB HDD.
-Nevertheless, the SkyTech Shiva is on the list because when it comes to gaming performance it’s the best so far.
+However, when we look at the RAM and storage, we can see why this PC can stay in the same price range as the others while having such high-end components.
+It only has 8 GB of DDR4 RAM and no SSD, only a regular 1TB HDD.
+Nevertheless, the SkyTech Shiva is on the list because when it comes to gaming performance, it’s the best so far.

 Related: How Much RAM Do I Need For Gaming?